Last updated: August 28, 2023

 We will generally close questions based on when events have occurred, rather than on when events are reported in the media.
 Although we know that forecasters must take into account the likelihood of open source reporting when making predictions, our scoring remains consistent by focusing on when events themselves occur.
 This may, occasionally, mean that questions have retro-active closing dates, but by focusing on actual events rather than media coverage of those events our forecasts will be more relevant to decision makers.

 The official closing date of the question will be listed in Question Information section after an event has occurred.
-Forecasts made through 11:59pm Pacific time on the day prior to the official closing will be scored for accuracy.
-Forecasts made after this time will not be scored.
+Forecasts made through the end of the calendar day (Pacific Time) prior to the official closing will be scored for accuracy.

 If you believe that a question should close, please send us a resolution request by emailing [email protected] or clicking on the "request resolution" button at the top right of question information section.
 If you are unsure of whether an event has closed the question, you can email us at [email protected].

 Sometimes, we keep questions open even after the outcome appears to be known, to confirm the answer or to allow you to continue to interact with one another about the question as events unfold.
-In these situations the question will be closed retroactively and the official closing date listed in the Question Information section.
-Only forecasts made through 11:59 PM PT the day prior to the official closing date will be counted when we calculate scores.
+In these situations, the question will be closed retroactively and the official closing date listed in the Question Information section.
+Only forecasts made through the calendar day prior (Pacific Time) to the official closing date will be counted when we calculate scores.

 Time Zone: Unless otherwise specified, we will use Pacific Time to evaluate deadlines (e.g., if the forecasting question asks about an event occurring before 31 December 2015, the deadline is 23:59:59 Pacific on 31 December 2015).